QuantEcon/lecture-source-py/source/rst/getting_started.rst

 #.
 Edit mode

-    * Indicated by a green border around one cell
+    * Indicated by a green border around one cell, plus a blinking cursor

     * Whatever you type appears as is in that cell

 #.
 Command mode

-    * The green border is replaced by a grey border
+    * The green border is replaced by a grey (or grey and blue) border

     * Keystrokes are interpreted as commands --- for example, typing `b` adds a new cell below  the current one